varuncoderise/servv_wp_deployment/wordpress/wp-content/plugins/add-to-any/README.txt

 == Upgrade Notice ==

+= 1.7.33 =
+[Configure](https://www.addtoany.com/buttons/customize/wordpress/thanks) the new post-share "Thanks for sharing!" modal and ad unit, rolling out soon for WordPress sites.
+By default, the modal only displays on pages that have an existing ad tag.
+You can [enable](https://www.addtoany.com/buttons/customize/wordpress/thanks#enable) and [disable](https://www.addtoany.com/buttons/customize/wordpress/thanks#disable) the modal and the ad, or [add](https://www.addtoany.com/buttons/customize/wordpress/thanks#add-ad) your own ad unit to be rotated along with AddToAny's.

+= 1.7.31 =
+Using the Facebook Like button?
+You can enable its counter by clicking the down arrow below the Facebook Like button in AddToAny settings.
+For accurate counts when you enable [AddToAny Share Count Recovery](https://www.addtoany.com/blog/fix-share-counts-after-https-domain-url-change/), switch to AddToAny's standard Facebook share button instead of the Like button, because the Facebook Like button does not offer a way for previous counts to be recovered.

+= 1.7.28 =
+New floating options!
+Hide a bar until the page is scrolled past a header.
+Hide a bar where it would overlap a footer.
+Center your floating horizontal bar, too.

+= 1.7.27 =
+New "Attach to content" option for the floating vertical bar!

+= 1.7.23 =
+If you have CSS code customizations referencing the universal button (`.addtoany_share_save`) or the standard share buttons container (`.addtoany_share_save_container`), those class names have been deprecated and will be removed in a future plugin update.
+The new class names are `.addtoany_share` and `.addtoany_content` respectively.
+Please update your custom CSS if you are referencing the deprecated class names.

 = 1.7.18 =
-* The background for floating bars now defaults to `transparent`.
+The background for floating bars now defaults to `transparent`.
 You can change the background for your floating bars in the "Floating" tab of Settings > AddToAny.

 = 1.7.13 =
 For [WooCommerce](https://woocommerce.com/) sites, the default standard placement for share buttons has moved from the product description to after the product meta block.
 You can customize exactly where share buttons display by [editing](https://docs.woocommerce.com/document/editing-projects-templates-safely/) your `share.php` Single Product Share template.